-REVISED! iddition to 2.3.1 General Requirements , Restoration Plans should be prepared ng the guidelines below.
-Not te: Refer to item 2 of 1.6.1 Development Guidelines for more about the City of Calgary's Habitat Restoration Project (HRP) Framework.
-1) Be labeled as "Restoration Plan".
-2) Include a pre-development biophysical inventory of the site.
-At a minimum, the inventory will include: An inventory of plant species composition and an assessment of relative abundance.
-Soils described using the Canadian system of Soil Classification - classified to Soil Group.
-Provide texture and horizon depths. • Site description sufficient to establish the ecological characteristics of the site including: Exposure (i.e. south facing, dry and exposed); Slope position (i.e. mid-slope, slope crest, level); and Topography (i.e. rolling with micro-topographic variation of approximately 5.0 m - hummocky). • Sufficient detail must be provided so that the current condition of the site can be assessed and used to determine the desired objectives of the restoration 3) Include site preparation methods (i.e. a season of weed control prior to reseeding).
-4) Include seed mix(es) and application rate(s) specific to the site conditions.
-5) Include seeding method (hydroseeding, brillion, etc.) 6) Show plant material with crowns at 2/3 maximum size as noted in Alberta Yards & Gardens: What to Grow .
-7) Show proposed contours at 0.5 m intervals.
-8) Show utilities and Rights-of-Way.
-9) Include a plant list identifying species (botanical and common name), quantities, sizes, habit, spacing, and specific remarks as required.
-Note: Plant cultivars are only acceptable if approved by Calgary Parks.
-The spacing and densities of plantings are to replicate the biophysical inventory.
-10) Include an achievable set of criteria that constitutes a successful restoration of the site to be prepared in consultation with the Developer.
-11) Show depth of pre-development topsoil and location of proposed stockpile.
-12) Include the proposed maintenance schedule
+In addition to 2.3.1 General Requirements, Restoration Plans should be prepared using the guidelines below.

+- Note: Refer to item 2 of 1.6.1 Development Guidelines for more about the City of Calgary's Habitat Restoration Project (HRP) Framework. - 1) Be labeled as "Restoration Plan". - 2) Include a pre-development biophysical inventory of the site.
+At a minimum, the inventory will include: - An inventory of plant species composition and an assessment of relative abundance. - Soils described using the Canadian system of Soil Classification classified to Soil Group.
+Provide texture and horizon depths. - Site description sufficient to establish the ecological characteristics of the site including: - Exposure (i.e. south facing, dry and exposed); - · Slope position (i.e. mid-slope, slope crest, level); and - Topography (i.e. rolling with micro-topographic variation of approximately 5.0 m hummocky). - Sufficient detail must be provided so that the current condition of the site can be assessed and used to determine the desired objectives of the restoration - 3) Include site preparation methods (i.e. a season of weed control prior to reseeding). - 4) Include seed mix design details.
+For best practices regarding seed mix design methodologies, rates, example seed mixes based on habitat types, time frames for seeding activities, seeding methods, and the use of cover crops, refer to City of Calgary Seed Mixes. - 5) Show plant material with crowns at 2/3 maximum size as noted in Alberta Yards & Gardens: What to Grow. - 6) Show proposed contours at 0.5 m intervals. - 7) Show utilities and Rights-of-Way. - 8) Include a plant list identifying species (botanical and common name), quantities, sizes, habit, spacing, and specific remarks as required. - Note: Plant cultivars are only acceptable if approved by Calgary Parks.
+The spacing and densities of plantings are to replicate the biophysical inventory. - 9) Include an achievable set of criteria that constitutes a successful restoration of the site to be prepared in consultation with the Developer. - 10) Show depth of pre-development topsoil and location of proposed stockpile. - 11) Include the proposed maintenance schedule